-For reporters or academics, it can be hard to step back from research rituals and write from personal experience.
-But a personal essay can endear you to an audience, bring attention to an issue, or simply provide comfort to a reader who’s “been there.”
+Writing is a solitary act, but the importance of sharing your work can’t be overlooked.
+A personal essay can endear you to an audience, bring attention to an issue or simply provide comfort to a reader who’s “been there.”

-Once you’ve penned your essay, which publications should you contact?
+Once you’ve read other personal narrative examples and penned your essay, which publications should you contact?
 Where should you try to sell that personal essay?

-We’ve all heard of The New York Times’ personal essay column—submit to Modern Love is probably already on your to-do list—but there are lots of other publications that publish personal essays.
+We’ve all heard of The New York Times’ personal essay column—submit to Modern Love is probably already on your to-do list—but there are many other publications that publish personal essays.

 1. Boston Globe